 • Contributions to the local economy: By choosing a local installer, you will be supporting a smaller company in your area

-However, choosing a national solar panel installer also has benefits, such as:
+However, choosing a national solar panel installer brings you:

 • A wide range of experience: National installers who have been in business for many years will have built up a wealth of experience, which can be beneficial to anyone considering solar panels

-• Peace of mind from multiple reviews: A larger company will likely have a bigger presence than a local installer, so you’ll have more reviews to comb through before you make your decision
+• Peace of mind from multiple reviews: A larger company will likely have a bigger presence than a local installer, so you’ll have more reviews to consult before you make your decision

 • Competitive pricing: A larger company will usually be able to offer lower prices for its services and products, whereas local installers may have to charge more